Inside the 2014 excavations of a Biblical site in Northern Israel: Part 2

 For more on women in the ancient world, read “Examining the Lives of Ancient Egyptian Women” by Egyptologist Melinda Nelson-Hurst in Bible History Daily.

-Lauren Monroe is associate professor of Hebrew Bible and Ancient Israel at Cornell University in Ithaca, NY, and serves as the director of the academic program/field school at Abel Beth Maacah.
-She is the author of Josiah’s Reform and the Dynamics of Defilement: Israelite Rites of Violence and the Making of a Biblical Text (Oxford University Press, 2011) and is currently working in collaboration with Daniel Fleming of NYU on a second book project entitled Between Judah and Joseph: The People of Benjamin and the Development of “Israel.”
+Lauren Monroe is associate professor of Hebrew Bible and Ancient Israel at Cornell University in Ithaca, NY, and at time of first publication was the director of the academic program/field school at Abel Beth Maacah.
+She is the author of Josiah’s Reform and the Dynamics of Defilement: Israelite Rites of Violence and the Making of a Biblical Text (Oxford University Press, 2011).

 This Bible History Daily feature was originally published on July 27, 2014.

 Sign up to receive our email newsletter and never miss an update.